11-pog/MCModDownloader/README.md

 ### Copyright

-This shit is copyrighted by who knows and is licensed by absolutely no one lmfao
+This software is licensed under the MIT License